thiswillbeyourgithub/Clozolkor/README.md

 # Clozolkor
 Enhancing "*cloze one by one*" script found in TheAnking's template (on his website or drive).
 I think the original idea/script is by user "iTraveller" in the official anki forum.
 Oh and don't ask why this name.
 The current status of this project is : I am using it daily.
 It is definitely stable as it does not require addons or complicated coding.
-It is basic javascript.
+It is just basic javascript added to a cloze template.

 ## Features
 * supports multiple shortcuts to show or rehide clozes
+* supports multiple cloze : if you add several `c1` you can reveal them one by one but if you add `c2`, `c3` and so one anki will automatically add new cards that reveal `c2` one by one and `c3` one by one.
 * changes cloze color when there is only one deletion (can easily be edited)
 * supports image cloze deletion (thanks to /u/bluegreenmagick)
 * added buttons, handy for mobile (one to reveal one cloze, one to reset)